Etskh/card-creator/README.md

 ## MILESTONE 3
 ### Field Patterns
-- you can create a template for a field at the cardtype level this will provide a value for the field data doesn't exist for that card
-- by default, the field data will be grayed out in the view
+- ✓ cards have a template field that is modifyable
+- ✓ there is a callback `onkeyup()` that sets a Timeout which will save the field when it is up.
+If it's called again, it resets the timer
+- ✓ if a card doesn't have a FieldData, use the template
-- you can use `{title}` in the fields to print out the title
+- ✓ you can use `{title}` in the fields to print out the title
+- ✓ you can use `{count}` in the fields to print out the count
 - each card has a collection of rules
 - rules are text with a decimal weight of benefit or detriment
 - rules can be put into a field with the `{rules}` string